 Tree Height

-There are many methods that can be used to determine the height of a tree including something as simple as a stick.
+There are many methods that can be used to determine or estimate the height of a tree, including something as simple as a stick.
 To accurately record tree height, the measurements should be confirmed by an expert such as a local arborist, forester, or other appropriate professional.
 This would be especially important in the case of National Champions.
+When you enter a tree you will be asked what methodology you used (even if was just an estimate).

 As with girth measurements, tree height measurements are taken from the same starting point on the ground.
 They are both measured relative to where the tree first sprouted.
 The best way to approximate this for trees growing on slopes is to imagine a line running down the mid line of the stem.
 Where it meets the ground is where you should base your measurement.
 Tree height is the vertical distance from here to the highest point of the tree (the heighter).